-BOX 1: Measure an outcome (Yes) → BOX 2: Empirical evidence to support the relationship with at least one structure or process (Yes) → PASS
+BOX 1: Measure an outcome (Yes) \rightarrow BOX 2: Empirical evidence to support the relationship to a at least one structure or process (Yes) \rightarrow PASS

-Preliminary rating for evidence: ☐ Pass ☐ No Pass
+Preliminary rating for evidence:  Pass 🗆 No Pass

 1b.
 Gap in Care/Opportunity for Improvement and 1b.
 Disparities